winccoa/javascript-examples/teams_alarms/Readme.md

 ![Console](ReadMe/Console2.png)

 ## Finaly
-* Start your project and you should see, that the node manager is correctly starting and running.
+* Start your project and you should see that the JavaScript manager is correctly started and running.
 And you should receive a new message in your MS Teams Team.

 ![Console](ReadMe/TeamsResult.png)